Skip to content

 Write PWM

-This block allows you to select a pin and set its PWM output to be a value between 0 and 100%.
+This block allows you to select a pin and set its PWM output to a value between 0 and 100%.
 It has two parameters.
 The first is a drop-down list of valid PINs.
 The second parameter allows you to fill in a PWM value.
-If you use a PWM value of less than zero, it will be set to 0 internally.
+If you use a PWM value of less than zero, it will be internally set to 0.
 If you set the value to greater than 100, it will be set to 100.

 NOTE: Pin 25 controls the board LED.